CONSTRUCTION ACCIDENT LAW FIRM FOR

 New York State Labor Law 241

-New York’s Labor Law 241 make the general contractors and property owners on commercial construction projects responsible to comply with all of New York’s Labor Laws and a violation of any of the concrete New York's Labor Laws or a dangerous condition on site allows injured construction workers to hold the landowner or general contractor liable for the injury.
-General contractors are required to provide construction workers with a safe workplace environment and a contractor who fails to do so may be held responsible for any resulting injuries.
+The experienced New York construction accident lawyers in our NYC construction accident law firm know that New York’s Labor Law 241 make the general contractors and property owners on commercial construction projects responsible to comply with all of New York’s Labor Laws and a violation of any of the concrete New York's Labor Laws or a dangerous condition on site allows injured construction workers to hold the landowner or general contractor liable for the injury.
+New York law requires that general contractors are required to provide construction workers with a safe workplace environment and a contractor who fails to do so may be held responsible for any resulting injuries.
 Unfortunately, despite the state, federal, and municipal laws established to protect workers, building sites are some of the most hazardous workplaces across the nation.
 To assert their legal rights, construction workers who were hurt due to an unsafe condition on the job need a New York construction accident lawyer to vigorously advocate for them.
-The Law Office of Michael H. Joseph, PLLC has more than two decades of experience helping accident victims pursue the compensation that they deserve.
+The Law Office of Michael H. Joseph, PLLC is a Westchester and NYC construction accident law firm that has more than two decades of experience helping accident victims win the compensation that they deserve.

 New York State Labor Law Section 200

-This law imposes a legal duty on building owners and general contractors to protect the health and safety of all construction workers.
+Our NYC construction accident lawyers knot that this law imposes a legal duty on building owners and general contractors to protect the health and safety of all construction workers.
 Section 200 also states that an employer must adequately maintain and guard all building site equipment and machinery and provide workers with sufficient safety warnings.
 If a building owner or general contractor fails to meet this requirement, and a worker is injured as a result, the owner or general contractor is responsible for all of the worker's injuries, including lost wages, medical expenses, pain and suffering, and other damages.
-Under the law, an injured construction worker is not required to prove that the general constractor was direclty at fault in order to recovering compensation for his or her injuries.
+Under the law, an injured construction worker is not required to prove that the general contractor was directly at fault in order to recovering compensation for his or her injuries.
 Instead, the law places the responsibility on the general contractor and building site owner to provide a safe work site and if an accident occurred because the building site owner failed to provide a safe work site and equipment in good condition, then the building owner and general contractor can be sued.
 Our New York construction accident lawyers have extensive experience in representing injured construction workers.

-Common examples os unsafe site conditions include accidents involving slip and falls caused by dirty or debris ridden work sites, falls due to defective ladders, scaffolds, planks that are below OSHA rating, unguarded saws or saws that have defective or removed guards, electrocution accidents caused by live wires or unmarked lines.
+Common examples of unsafe site conditions include accidents involving slip and falls caused by dirty or debris ridden work sites, falls due to defective ladders, scaffolds, planks that are below OSHA rating, unguarded saws or saws that have defective or removed guards, electrocution accidents caused by live wires or unmarked lines.
+No matter how your injury occurred, the lawyers at our NYC and White Plains construction accident law firm have the experience to win your case.

 Mr. Joseph took my case when I didn't know where to turn.
 I had a previous lawyer who was not very helpful, and I decided to find help elsewhere.